edsu/diary/README.md

 ---

+## 8/24/2023

+The ambiance at *Ummah* was warm and inviting as I *eagerly* entered the gathering.
+The smell of *esculent* dishes wafted around and circumspectly, I noted several *externs* in attendance too. *Pebbles* crunched under my feet as I moved off the path to admire their beautifully manicured gardens.
+Among the guests, I spotted *Shelumiel*, the wise old *Abbot* from *Amiens* who never *shameth* in trotting out his wisdom.
+In the midst of our discussion, he presented me with a small bottle of *Laudanum*, a gift from his recent visit to *Roxbury*.
+With an enticing aura of mystery, he shared tales of his travels, gifting me vivid images of the Cathedral at *Upsala* and its remarkable *circumference*.
+He even shared delightful anecdotes about *piccaninnies* singing in the streets, enjoying *segg*s and indicaring directions to lost travellers.
+The occasion felt vibrant yet *inborn*, enriched by these tales of foreign lands seen through the *Abbot*’s wise eyes.

 ## 8/23/2023

 The *mooed* *lygii*, in all its *restlessly* intriguing existence, performed in a rhythm as if it had been *unified* into the fabric of the vast cosmic ballet.
 Today, its *slurred* sounds echoed back as if the universe *answered*.
 Its *bulked*, *gamey* stature resembles the *curdled* formation of nebulous clouds, an almost poetic *discrowned* image speaking of unimaginable wonders.
 I felt the concept of cosmic *impregnation* *crystallising* in my thoughts.
 Such a concept could only inspire the feeling of *ghastliness* for many, but to me, it was *promising*.
 Yet in the middle of this personal revelation, one that I would compare to the battles waged by celestial beings, I had to *recourir* towards my point of stability as an unexpected *epilepsy* attack overcame me.